 One that involved people with and without cirrhosis found that Epclusa and Harvoni had similar cure rates.
 It found that more than 93 percent of people who received ledipasvir and sofosbuvir, the components in Harvoni, were cured of the virus.

 The cure rate for people taking velpatasvir and sofosbuvir, the components in Epclusa, was greater than 97 percent.

-Another study found that the two medications had similar rates of clearing the hepatitis C virus in people with compensated liver cirrhosis.
-And in a third study, both drugs were again found to be highly effective at curing the virus.
+Another found that the two medications had similar rates of clearing the hepatitis C virus in people with compensated liver cirrhosis.
+And in a third, both drugs were again found to be highly effective at curing the virus.